MSc Forensic Psychology and Mental Health / Overview

 - Degree awarded

 - MSc 24 months PT, 12 months FT

 - Entry requirements

-* If you are unsure whether your degree will give you eligibility for the Graduate Basis for Chartered Membership (GBC), you need to check whether your degree was accredited for your intake year.
-You can do this by checking at www.bps.org.uk/accreditation and using the search function.
+- Graduate Basis for Chartered Membership (GBC) status with the British Psychological Society (BPS).
+If you are unsure whether your degree will give you eligibility for the GBC, you can check whether your degree was accredited for your intake year on the BPS website ;

 - Number of places/applicants